Everything you need to know as a first-time student.

 If you study an initial teacher education course (undergraduate and postgraduate) at QUT, i.e. Bachelor of Education, Graduate Diploma in Education or Master of Teaching course, you must pass a national Literacy and Numeracy Test for Initial Teacher Education Students before you complete your course.
 The test will assess your personal literacy and numeracy skills.

 As a QUT student, you can apply for a blue card through QUT for free.
-Submit your blue card application to HiQ as early as possible, ideally as soon as you've received your offer.
+Submit your blue card application to HiQ as soon as you've received your offer.
+To be eligible to start your placement, you must submit your blue card application, renewal or linking form to HiQ at least 10 weeks before the start of professional experience.

-If you don't receive your blue card before the start of a unit where you'll working with children, you may not be able to participate and your grades may be affected.
+If you don't receive your blue card (or link your existing valid card to QUT) before the start of professional experience or a unit where you'll be working with children, you may not be able to participate and your grades may be affected.
 You may also be liable to pay fees for the unit.

-For placements in other Australian states and territories, you must fulfil that state or territory's requirements for working with children.
+For placements in other Australian states and territories, you must fulfill that state's or territory's requirements for working with children and provide the Professional Experience Office with a copy.

 Students in all Faculty of Health courses (including double degrees) who are required to undertake placements off-campus may have additional costs, such as: